-The Director of Indigenous Affairs, Yolanda Wanakamik, is the senior administrative officer responsible for Indigenous programming, learner support services, and community relations.
+The Interim Director of Indigenous Affairs, Sam Senecal, is the senior administrative officer responsible for Indigenous programming, learner support services, and community relations.

 The Community Coordinator, Sam Senecal, supports the coordination of the Integrated Community Experience Program 106.
 Sam is responsible for building and maintaining relationships with our community and partner organizations, including the 42 partnership First Nation communities.
 He works closely with the Local Community Coordinators and would be happy to answer questions you may have.

 The Cultural Coordinator, Sally Monague, is responsible for building and maintaining relationships with Elders/Knowledge Keepers and connecting learners, faculty and staff with those individuals and groups.
 Sally also connects regularly with learners through the academic year with scheduled Knowledge Sharing Circles.

 The Learner Recruitment & Support Coordinator, works closely with the Admissions and Learner Recruitment team and is responsible for learner recruitment and retention at various ages and stages.

 The Unit Coordinator, Sarah Jacko, is responsible for program and support management, supporting all Coordinators and is your point of contact for NOSM questions.